Sign up to receive our weekly newsletter.

 Meanwhile, officials in California and Florida want to make it costlier to install rooftop solar systems.
 Yes, you read that right.
 With record wildfires and rising seas already walloping two of the US’s most populated states, some bureaucrats seem to think too much solar power is a bad thing.
 Juicy stories investigating how utility companies persuaded regulators to embrace that hairbrained idea await any journalist ready to report them.

-The Intergovernmental Panel on Climate Change will release the second installment of its Sixth Assessment Report on February 28 (media registration here and see this two-page overview from Climate Nexus).
+The Intergovernmental Panel on Climate Change is projected to release in late February the second installment of its Sixth Assessment Report (media registration here and see this two-page overview from Climate Nexus).
 The focus will be on climate change impacts, adaptation, and vulnerability.
 This spring, the third installment, on responses and solutions to climate change, will be released.
 Journalists wanting to get up to speed in advance can attend a CCNow press briefing on February 17 on the latest climate science.
 We’ll have more details on that in next week’s newsletter.

 The Road to COP27